-On June 24, 2022, YF Finance Limited ("YFF") reported that it disposed of ownership and control of 8,494,000 common shares of the Corporation by way of in-kind distribution of assets to its shareholder.
+On June 24, 2022, YFF reported that it disposed of ownership and control of 8,494,000 common shares of the Corporation by way of in-kind distribution of assets to its shareholder.
+Following the disposition,

-Following the disposition, YFF owns and exercises control over an aggregate of 8,494,000 Common Shares, representing approximately 9.26% of the issued and outstanding common shares of the Corporation on a non-diluted basis.
+YFF owned and exercised control over an aggregate of 8,494,000 Common Shares, representing approximately 9.26% of the issued and outstanding common shares of the Corporation on a non-diluted basis.
+On November 4, 2022, YFF acquired ownership and control of 12,650,000 Common Shares.
+YFF owns and exercises control over an aggregate of 21,500,500 Common Shares, representing approximately 13.87% of the issued and outstanding common shares of the Corporation on a non-diluted basis.